 In order to gain exposure to a private practice and outpatient plastic surgery experiences we have developed a close working relationship with several plastic surgeons in the community.
 Through this rotation, aptly named the ‘town’ rotation, a large number of aesthetic cases are done both in local hospitals and office-based accredited surgery centers.
 Residents routinely participate in aesthetic breast cases, facial procedures such as facelift and blepharoplasty, and body contouring procedures such as abdominoplasty and liposuction.
 From an educational perspective, our clinical experience is complemented by a multitude of didactic lectures, preop conferences, journal clubs and morbidity and mortality conference.
 All of our residents attend multiple meetings throughout their training, including the Penn Flap Course, ASMS course, ASPS annual meeting, and Plastic Surgery Boot Camp.
 Many of our residents go on to present at national and regional meetings each year, including the ASRM, ASPS, ACAPS, AAPS, and SESPRS.
 We also have two cadaver lab training sessions annually, sawbones skill labs semiannually, and a fully functional microsurgical training and simulation lab.
 The faculty hold biannual "mock oral" exams for senior residents and allow all graduating residents to attend an ABPS board review course prior to graduation.

 On behalf of all faculty, we are proud of our current residents, recent graduates and our programs, and we look forward to meeting each of you.
-Click here to see our residents at work and play.

 Benjamin C. McIntyre, MD, FACSPlastic Surgery Program Director